Skip to content

 The Best Vegetables to Grow in Raised Beds

-Editor4 days ago3 weeks ago024 mins
+Editor2 weeks ago1 month ago024 mins

 Raised beds are brilliant for growing vegetables in the UK, especially if your garden soil is heavy clay, compacted, stony, or slow to warm up in spring.
 They give you better control over the soil, make weeding easier, and can turn a small patch of garden into a productive growing space.
 They’re not magic, though….